BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 In general, I recommend that you write pure functions whenever it is reasonable and resort to modifiers only if there is a compelling advantage.
 This approach might be called a **functional programming style**.

-As an exercise, write a “pure” version of `increment!` that creates and returns a new daytime object rather than modifying the parameter.
+As an exercise, write a “pure” version of `increment!` that creates and returns a new mytime object rather than modifying the parameter.

 ## Prototyping versus planning